 If you want to keep the water clear and clean, use a small sponge filter.
 You also need to use a filter if you plan to keep the shrimp for more extended periods.
 You can buy shrimp and shrimp supplies online.

 Do Ghost Shrimp Clean Tanks?

 Ghost shrimp clean aquariums by eating uneaten food and cleaning up algae.
 Because they are always active, they usually graze on algae and scavenge for food all day.

 Ghost shrimp can live in a tank with other peaceful animals like danios, zebra loaches, Otocinclus, and other algae eaters.
-Other shrimps are also good tank mates—for example, cherry shrimp, bamboo shrimp, and vampire shrimp.
+Other shrimps are also good tank mates: cherry shrimp, bamboo shrimp, and vampire shrimp.

-Although, there are reports of ghost shrimp attacking and killing cherry shrimp (see references below).
+There are reports of ghost shrimp attacking and killing cherry shrimp (see references below).
 So, you might not want to introduce cherry shrimp in the same tank.
-And, do not keep them with goldfish, cichlids (like angelfish), crayfish, or other aggressive fish.
+Lastly, please do not keep them with goldfish, cichlids (like angelfish), crayfish, or other aggressive fish.